hashgraph/hedera-hcs-sxc-java/README.md

 ```

 *Note: a `mvnw` executable is provided in the project in the event you don't have maven installed*

+*Note: Repeated compilations with the `docker` profile may lead to a large number of images being created in the docker repository.
+Be sure to remove them from time to time `docker image prune -a`.

 #### Compile "fat" jars